 Put relationships first

 Relationship is the cornerstone of the Common Good.
-Make sure you have a one to one conversation at least once a week with someone you don't know.
+Have a one to one conversation at least once a week with someone you don't know.
 Get to know people whose opinion, class, background or tradition is different from yours.
-Use our simple guide to get started.
+It is of value in its own right.
+The purpose is not a campaign and it costs nothing.

 Use our Common Good checklist